 "It was during the Conservis years that I learned an awful lot about how hard it was, regardless of what prices were doing on the crop side, for growers to have certainty into the future.
 That started my mind working... there has to be a way for growers to break free out of these two paradigms: one where the marketplace isn’t rewarding them, and the other where the input side is also extracting from them."

 Conservis is the hub of farm data

-Having gone on to found Pipeline Foods, a developer and investor into the infrastructure for organic and regenerative grain, Jackson is obviously partial to the organic market.
+Having gone on to working for a developer and investor into the infrastructure for organic and regenerative grain, Jackson is obviously partial to the organic market.
 "Really, the organic space is the only marketplace today where both of those paradigms are broken: the pricing is fair and growers are able to make a good living from the consumptive side, and they do not rely on the big ag companies from the input standpoint," he said.
 If you're considering going organic, you don't have to do so all at once.
 You can start small and grow from there.
 An important part of going organic is ensuring you have data that tracks your inputs and activities, and farm management systems like Conservis provide traceability throughout the entire process.

 Regardless of where you're at in your regenerative ag journey, it's good to know what's on the horizon.
 Good health is the highest priority for all of us, and agriculture can boldly lead the way.